 (We are an Amazon affiliate and may receive a small percentage of any sales through the links in this post at no cost to you.
 Thanks for supporting this website!)

 So, I figure Amazon has pop-up timers.
 Having plenty of time before Thanksgiving, I’ll just order one.
-Then I realized, yes, they do but these are disposable and you’ll have to buy them over and over.
+Then I realized, yes, they do but these are disposable, and you’ll have to buy them over and over.
 A digital meat thermometer popped up on the screen and that caught my attention.
 This has to be better than a pop-up timer and you can use it over and over.
 After reading some reviews, I thought this particular one was exactly what I needed.

 Dry Salt Brine?

-Most of us have probably wet salt-brained some type of meat at some time.
+Most of us have probably wet salt-brined some type of meat at some time.
 I remember salt brining a turkey one time.
 Our refrigerator is not big enough for a big pot of water, turkey, herbs, citrus, and vegetables.
 Brining it in a cooler was my alternative and I won’t do that again.
 But this year I was intent on having a very moist turkey.
 Sara Moulton has a cooking show and I just happened to watch how she dry salt brines a turkey.

 Dry Brine Turkey